Build a Modern Data Stack for Zero Cost: The Essential Guide for Data Teams

 •Lightdash: Another open-source BI tool that connects directly to your dbt project (if you decide to use it in the future) and your data warehouse.
 It transforms your dbt model definitions into explorable metrics and dimensions, promoting data governance and self-service.

-Why Starting Simple is Key
+Why Starting Simple Is the Key

-It's easy to feel overwhelmed by the vast array of tools and technologies in the data space.
+It’s easy to feel overwhelmed by the vast range of tools and technologies in the data space.
 However, the beauty of a zero-cost modern data stack is that it allows you to start with the essentials, focusing on creating business value as quickly as possible.

 Conclusion: Your Data Journey Starts Now